taboola/taboola-android/doc/TaboolaSdk_reference.md

 ### `boolean onItemClick(String placementName, String itemId, String clickUrl, boolean isOrganic)`

-TaboolaSdk allows to intercept recommendation clicks and block default click handling for organic items.
+TaboolaApi allows to intercept recommendation clicks and block default click handling for organic items.
 If you want to block the default behavior in order to open the link to your organic content natively within your app, return `false`.

 The return value will be ignored for non-organic items.